 Notable Successes

-- Stocks like Apple and Amazon have been consistent winners, providing returns well above the market average.
+- Stocks like Apple and Amazon have been consistent winners, providing returns well above the market average, but then they’re also on just about everyone else’s recommended lists.

 Mixed Results